Blackfoot language: Lexical categories

 Lexical categories in Blackfoot are a matter of debate in the literature, with the exception of nouns and verbs.
 Additional proposed categories, proposed by Uhlenbeck, are adjectives, pronouns, adverbs, and particles.
 Taylor classifies the Blackfoot language as having two major classes, substantives (nouns and pronouns) and verbs, with one minor class consisting of particles.
 Frantz classifies adjectives and adverbs as affixes but not independent classes.

 Agreement

 Agreement morphology is extensive in Blackfoot and agreement morphemes are often fusional, i.e. animacy and number (nouns) or person and number (verbs) are indicated within the same affix.

 Animacy

 All nouns are required to be inflected for animacy and are classified as either animate or inanimate.
-Verbs are inflected to match the animacy of its arguments.
+Verbs are inflected to agree in animacy with their arguments.
 Animacy in Blackfoot is a grammatical construct for noun classification.
 Therefore, some semantically inherently inanimate objects, such as drums and knives, are grammatically animate.

 Verbs are marked with a transitivity marker which must agree with the animacy of its arguments.
 Even in stories in which grammatically inanimate objects are markedly anthropomorphized, such as talking flowers, speakers will not use animate agreement markers with them.